StormFireFox1/Refuge/content/post/2019-05-10-adventures-in-terminal.md

 Vim!
 Of course, the biggest enemy of every non-terminal-savvy programmer of computer user in the **world**.
-It doesn't matter who you are, you have been stuck in Vim without being able to quit from it at least once in your computer cience career.
+It doesn't matter who you are, you have been stuck in Vim without being able to quit from it at least once in your computer science career.
 At least that's how the joke goes, right?

 ![Yeah, yeah, we all get stuff in Vim sometimes.](/public/img/vim-welcome.jpg)